LorenzoTribuiani98/NLP/README.md

 # Introduction
-This reposiory contains two assignments and the project work done for the Natural Language Processing course.
+This reposiory contains two assignments and the project work done for the Natural Language Processing course of Alma Mater Studiorum.
 It is dividen in three sections: Assignment 1 (POS), Assignment 2 (QA), Project Work in Human Value Detection.
+It is the result of the teamwork of Alessandro Lombardini, Giacomo Melacini, Matteo Rossi Reich and Lorenzo Tribuiani.

 # Assignment 1 (POS)
 Part-of-speech (POS) tagging is a popular NLP